Paying off your credit card

 Use the Credit Card Payment Calculator to compare your payment options.

-Credit card statements, from a credit card issuer that is a federally regulated financial institution, must include how long it would take you to pay off your balance in full by only paying the minimum amount you owe.
+Your credit card issuer may be a federally regulated financial institution.
+In that case, your credit card statements must include the time required to pay off your balance by only paying the minimum amount.

 Payment holidays

 Your credit card issuer may offer you a payment holiday.
-This means they will let you skip a payment.
-However, you'll still pay interest.
+This means they'll let you skip a payment.
+You'll still pay interest.

-If your credit card issuer is a federally regulated financial institution, it must clearly tell you whether you'll pay interest if you skip a payment.
+Your credit card issuer may be a federally regulated financial institution.
+In this case, they must clearly tell you if you'll pay interest when you skip a payment.
 This information must come with the payment holiday offer.

-For more information on payment holidays, check the terms of your credit card agreement or contact your credit card issuer.
+For information on payment holidays, check the terms of your credit card agreement.
+You can also contact your credit card issuer.
 Ask questions about anything you don't understand.

-If you don’t pay your entire credit card balance by the due date, you’ll pay interest.
+If you don’t pay your credit card balance by the due date, you’ll pay interest.

 Different interest rates may apply to different types of credit card transactions.
 For example, cash advances often have a higher interest rate than purchases.
 This means different interest rates will apply to your balance depending on how you use your credit card.

-Typically, your minimum payment will apply it to the portion of your balance with the lowest interest rate.
-Any amount you pay over the minimum payment applies in one the following two ways:
+Typically, your minimum payment will apply to the portion of your balance with the lowest interest rate.
+Any amount you pay over the minimum payment applies in one of the following 2 ways:

 - to the portion of the balance with the highest interest rate